rbontekoe/llm/docs/src/chapter3.md

 | 10 | Load the other Notebooks of week1.
 When you look at `~/Test/notebooks` you will see the uploaded files, which you can save with: `Ctrl+S`. |
 ||

 My experience is that I only have to enter the Jupter-key once!
 When I connect to the container I allways get an overviw of the Notebooks I uploaded. **I am not finished yet with this chapter!**

-We are not finished yet.
-To work with ChatGPT we first have to put its API-key in a file named: `.env`.

 ## Some Docker commands
 | Command      | Comment |